 Tenancies can only be changed if the landlord and all the tenants (everyone named on the tenancy agreement) agree.
 So if either party wants to end the fixed-term early, they can approach the others to see if they’ll agree.
 Any agreement should be in writing, clearly stating what’s been agreed to, and each party should keep a copy.

 The landlord may charge a fee for ending the fixed-term early.
-These fees should only be their actual and reasonable costs.
+These fees should only be their actual and reasonable costs, like the cost to advertise for new tenants.

 Watch this video to learn more (external link) about the commonly asked questions we receive about a tenant wanting to end a fixed term tenancy early.